lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 ---
 title: "Compose From First Principles"
-date: "2019-05-13T07:00:00.000Z"
+date: "2019-05-20T07:00:00.000Z"
 draft: true
 ---

-Last week was the week of Google I/O 2019.
+Earlier this month thousands of Developers from around the world attended Google I/O 2019.
 It was a particularly exciting I/O for me, as it was the first time Google has talked publicly about Jetpack Compose, the project I was hired to work on in February of 2018.

 Compose is an ambitious multi-team effort to reimagine Android's UI Toolkit more than 10 years after the Android Platform launched with the original UI Toolkit.